NSW Law Reform Commission

 We are an independent statutory agency.
 We provide expert law reform advice to Government on matters referred to us by the Attorney General.

-Read about our review of the Anti-Discrimination Act 1977 (NSW).
+Find out about our review of the Anti-Discrimination Act.

 Read our final report on serious road crime.